Volto can be installed in any operating system assuming that this requirements are met:

 Change directory to the newly created folder

-myvoltoapp(or the one you've chosen).
-Then
+myvoltoapp(or the one you've chosen):

-Compile the production build#
+Build the production bundle#

 Compile the app using the command:The resultant build is available in the